iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 </details>

+To start tracking a file or directory, use `dvc add`.
+For example:

 ```dvc
 $ dvc add data/data.xml
 ```

-DVC stores information about the added file (or a directory) in a special `.dvc` file named `data/data.xml.dvc` — a small text file with a human-readable [format](/doc/user-guide/project-structure/dvc-files).
+DVC stores information about the added file in a special `.dvc` file named `data/data.xml.dvc` -- a small text file with a human-readable [format].
 This metadata file is a placeholder for the original data, and can be easily versioned like source code with Git:

 ```dvc
 $ git add data/data.xml.dvc data/.gitignore
 $ git commit -m "Add raw data"
 ```

-The original data, meanwhile, is listed in `.gitignore`.
+The data, meanwhile, is listed in `.gitignore`.

 <details>